konstantinjdobler/nlp-research-template/README.md

 python train.py -n <run-name> -d /path/to/data --model roberta-base --offline
 ```

-To see an overview over all options and their defaults, run `python train.py --help`.
+To see an overview over all options and their defaults, run `python train.py --help` or have a look inside [`args.py`](./args.py).
 We have disabled Weights & Biases syncing with the `--offline` flag.
 If you want to log your results, enable W&B as described [here](#weights--biases) and omit the `--offline` flag.

 <details><summary>Using GPUs for hardware acceleration</summary>